In this article on motor trade insurance, we examine:

 - Employee liability insurance – this is mandatory if you employ someone else in the event they suffer a work-related injury/accident on your business premises

 - Product, sales & service indemnity in case of defective workmanship and/or faulty parts

-Many insurers will allow you to combine your road risk cover with your public liability policy to create a combined motor trade insurance policy.
+Many insurers will allow you to combine your road risk cover with your public liability policy to create a combined insurance policy.
 Not only can this work out cheaper, but you can also add extra cover for the loss, damage or theft of your business premises and/or tools.

-Motor trade insurance questions
+Motor trade policy questions

-Can anyone get motor trade insurance?
+Can anyone get a motor trade policy?